-Laravel implements composer for managing dependencies within it.
-Hence, before use of Laravel, it needs to check whether you have composer setup on your system or not.
+Laravel implements a composer for managing dependencies within it.
+Hence, before the use of Laravel, it needs to check whether you have a composer setup on your system or not.

 If you don't have Composer installed on your computer, first visit this URL to download Composer:

 When you are done installing the Composer, cross-check whether it is installed or not by typing in the command prompt the composer command.
 You can see the Composer screen in that CMD only.

 It needs to be kept in mind to put the Composer's system-wide vendor in bin directory within your $PATH; as a result, your system can locate the executable of laravel.
 Depending on which operating system you are using, this directory will exist.
 Still, for PCs having OS like MAC and Linux, it will be: